denoyellesnathan/draftable-cleanup/README.md

 - `--no-confirm`   : Delete without confirmation prompts (non-interactive mode)
 - `--api-key KEY`  : Specify the Draftable API key to use (overrides the value in the script)
 - `--rate-limit N` : Maximum requests per minute (default: 400)
+- `--delete-id ID` : Delete a specific comparison by its identifier

 ### Rate Limiting
 The script includes a built-in rate limiter that prevents exceeding API rate limits: